OSGeo/gdal/doc/source/api/python/python_samples.rst

       this script tries to match features between the datasources, to decide whether to create a new feature, or to update an existing one.
     - :source_file:`swig/python/gdal-utils/osgeo_utils/samples/ogr_build_junction_table.py`: Create junction tables for layers coming from GML datasources that reference other objects in _href fields
-    - :source_file:`swig/python/gdal-utils/osgeo_utils/samples/ogr_dispatch.py`: Dispatch features into layers according to the value of some fields or the geometry type.
     - :source_file:`swig/python/gdal-utils/osgeo_utils/samples/rel.py`: Script to produce a shaded relief image from the elevation data. (similar functionality in gdaldem now)
     - :source_file:`swig/python/gdal-utils/osgeo_utils/samples/tigerpoly.py`: Script demonstrating how to assemble polygons from arcs in TIGER/Line datasource, writing results to a newly created shapefile.